Sore Throat

 - Cough syrup

-Some herbs are sold as sore throat medicines, such as marshmallow root, slippery elm, and licorice root.
-Although there isn't much evidence that these help, one research found that a herbal beverage called Throat Coat, which contains all three, did reduce throat pain.
+Some herbs are sold as sore throat remedies, such as marshmallow root, slippery elm, and licorice root.
+Although there is not much evidence that these help, one research finding suggested a herbal beverage containing all three may reduce throat pain.

-GERD medications that lower stomach acid can assist with a sore throat.
-These are some of them:
+GERD medications that lower stomach acid can assist with a sore throat if reflux is involved.
+These may include:

 When You Need Antibiotics

 Antibiotics are used to treat bacterial infections such as strep throat.
-Infections caused by viruses cannot be treated.
+Infections caused by viruses cannot be treated with antibiotics.

-Furthermore, antibiotics must be used to treat strep throat in order to avoid more dangerous consequences such as bronchitis, pneumonia, and rheumatic fever.
-It can cut the duration of a sore throat by a day and minimize the risk of rheumatic fever by more than two-thirds.
+Antibiotics may also be used to treat strep throat in order to avoid more dangerous consequences such as bronchitis, pneumonia, and rheumatic fever.
+They can cut the duration of a sore throat by about a day and significantly reduce the risk of rheumatic fever.

 Antibiotics are frequently prescribed for a 10-day period by doctors.
-Even if you start to feel better, it's critical to finish the entire bottle of medication.
+Even if you start to feel better, it is critical to finish the entire bottle of medication.
 Stopping an antibiotic too soon can leave germs alive, causing you to become ill again.

 Living with a Sore Throat

-Beyond treatment, the only thing you can do is relieve the pain of a sore throat.
-The following are the most effective treatments:
+Beyond treatment, the main thing you can do is relieve the pain of a sore throat.
+The following are some of the most effective options:

-- Use an over-the-counter pain reliever.
-Brand names like Tylenol, Motrin, and Aleve fall within this category.
+- Use an over-the-counter pain reliever such as Tylenol, Motrin, or Aleve

-- Warm saltwater should be gargled.
-Stir together one teaspoon of salt and one cup of water.
+- Gargle warm saltwater by stirring together one teaspoon of salt and one cup of water

-- Suck on a throat lozenge from the drugstore.
-Hard candy also works.
+- Suck on a throat lozenge or hard candy

 Home Remedies

-There are a few home remedies that can help treat sore throat symptoms:
+There are a few home remedies that can help relieve sore throat symptoms:

-- To keep the throat hydrated and avoid dehydration, drink plenty of water.
+- Drink plenty of water to keep the throat hydrated and avoid dehydration

-- Gargling with warm, saltwater, or apple cider vinegar lozenges or hard candy for children over the age of four years and adults to alleviate a sore throat and cough.
+- Lozenges or hard candy for children over the age of four years and adults

 Alternative Treatment Options

-Other home treatments might be beneficial, but they aren't necessarily safe for everyone.
+Other home treatments might be beneficial, but they are not necessarily safe for everyone.

-More proof is needed, however, to establish that it works and is safe in the long run.
-It can also cause nausea and an unpleasant taste in the mouth, among other side effects.
+More proof is needed, however, to establish that zinc works reliably and is safe in the long run.
+It can also cause nausea and an unpleasant taste in the mouth.

 Zinc nasal sprays are also available, although they have caused some people to lose their sense of smell permanently.
 These products should not be used by children.